Tarakan

-Tarakan is an island and the largest city of the Indonesian province of North Kalimantan.
-The island city is located in northern Borneo, midway along the coast of the province.
+Tarakan is an island and co-extensively the sole city within the Indonesian province of North Kalimantan.
+The island city is the largest urban area in North Kalimantan population-wise and is located in northern Borneo, midway along the coast of the province.
 The city boundaries are co-extensive with the island (including a couple of small islands off the coast of the Tarakan Barat District).
 Once a major oil-producing region during the colonial period, Tarakan had great strategic importance during the Pacific War and was among the first Japanese targets early in the conflict.
-It is the sole city within the newly established (in 2012) Indonesian province of North Kalimantan.
-According to Statistics Indonesia, the city had a population of 193,370 at the 2010 Census and 242,786 inhabitants at the 2020 Census.
+It is the sole city within the Indonesian province of North Kalimantan (established in 2012).
+According to Statistics Indonesia, the city had a population of 193,370 at the 2010 Census and 242,786 inhabitants at the 2020 Census; the official estimate as at mid 2024 was 255,310 (comprising 132,175 males and 123,135 females).

 Geography

-The city is located on Tarakan island, which composed of 8,635 ha of land.
+The city is located on Tarakan island (off the east coast of Kalimantan), which composed of 8,635 ha of land.
 27.5% of the city is composed of podzol soil and 57.63% latosol soil.
 The city is located between 0–110 m above sea level.